whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 You would be punished if you intervened to stop child abuse, just like you'd be punished for trying to free unjustly imprisoned people or trying to stop a genocide.

-Just like all of your neighbors, you would be punished for standing for what's right, and because so many people accept this way of life as legitimate, the universal result is this: endless predation, with the worst predators having the most wealth and power.
+Just like all of your neighbors, you would be punished for standing for what's right, and because so many people accept this way of life as legitimate, predatory behavior becomes widespread, with the worst predators having the most wealth and power.

 A staggering level of abusive behavior always occurs when people allow themselves to be ruled and choose not to stand for what's right.
 All these disturbing troubles will continue until you and the people around you can generate a healthy nation, where everyone stands for a culture of mutual respect, and nobody rules over anybody else.

 ### Healthy Nations Don't Abuse Children

 Can you imagine a world without child sexual abuse?
-Not just a world with more self-defense classes, or stronger laws, or better ways of supporting victims.
-It's possible to live in a world without _any_ child sexual abuse?
+Not just a world with more self-defense classes, or stronger laws, or better ways of supporting victims, but a world without _any_ child sexual abuse?

 This world is possible.
 Healthy nations do not have child sexual abuse.
 When the Nootka first encountered Spanish conquistadors, they did not encounter any women.
 Instead, the Spanish "only brought men and young boys who got used as women whether they liked it or not."[xxx-daughters of copper woman|p71] Even in their first interaction with Europeans centuries ago, the Nootka noticed regular child rape that remains so common in unhealthy nations to this day.
-After a period of uneasy interactions, the Spaniards kidnapped, raped, and murdered two young Nootka girls.[xxx-daughters of copper woman|p73-74]
+After a period of uneasy interactions, the Spaniards kidnapped, raped, and murdered two Nootka girls.[xxx-daughters of copper woman|p73-74]

-The Nootkas' response showed me that they had never experienced child sexual assault until encountering an unhealthy nation:
+The Nootkas' response show that they had never experienced child sexual assault until encountering an unhealthy nation:

 _"...The people had no way of understandin' what had happened.
 There'd never been anythin' like this in all the time since the beginning of life, and so they could only stare at the proof of horror and feel numb shock.
 They could see what had been done, but they couldn't understand how, or why.
 It had been hard enough to believe the Keestadores [conquistadors] would force a grown woman to have sex when they didn't want, but the thought of sex with a child was just too horrible for the people to even imagine, so they didn't know what to think._[xxx-daughters of copper woman|p73-74]

 _The old woman examined both the babies, and it was as if the sure evidence of what she found shook the centrepost of all creation, and threatened the here and now as well as the past and future..."_[xxx-daughters of copper woman|p73-74]

-This story was transformative for me.
 The Nootka lived without child sexual assault until they encountered an unhealthy nation.
-This taught me that it is possible for a whole nation to have _zero_ child sexual assault.
+This shows that it is possible for a whole nation to have _zero_ child sexual assault.

-I knew child rape was vile, but why was it so bad that it would "[shake] the centrepost of all creation" and "[threaten] the here and now as well as the past and future?"
+I knew child rape was vile, but why was it so bad that it would "[shake] the centrepost of all creation" and "[threaten] the here and now as well as the past and future?"[xxx-daughters of copper woman|p73-74]

 Healthy nations see any disrespect as a cultural wound that affects everybody, and the Nootka recognized that this child rape was a severe disrespect and therefore a severe cultural wound.
 If this disrespect wasn't fully addressed, everything was at risk, and nothing would be safe.

 The Nootka soon allied with neighboring groups and successfully killed all of these conquistadors.
 They saw how important it was to their nation's survival to protect themselves from predators.[xxx-daughters of copper woman|p79]

-This taught me the importance of maintaining that internal baseline of mutual respect.
+This shows the importance of maintaining that internal baseline of mutual respect.
 As the stories of widespread child abuse in unhealthy nations show, once a nation allows disrespect and tolerates predators, predatory behavior becomes normalized.

 ### What Is It Like to be Conquered?
 And What Does That Have to Do With Me?